 There are more options when buying a car today than ever before.
-One of the biggest choices to make is which kind of engine your car has.
+One of the biggest choices to make is which kind of engine you want.
+Manufacturers are constantly coming up with various types of car engines to meet the demands of modern cars.
 Here we explain the differences between them and their pros and cons.

 Some of the disadvantages of gas cars are that they are not fuel-efficient.
 The best mileage for a gas car is still in the 30 mpg range.
 Gasoline also contributes to air pollution.
 According to the U.S. Energy Information Administration, the vapors given off when gasoline evaporates and the substances produced when gasoline is burned (carbon monoxide, nitrogen oxides, particulate matter, and unburned hydrocarbons) contribute to air pollution.
 Burning gasoline also produces carbon dioxide, a greenhouse gas.

 How Does a Gas Engine Work?

 It depends on the configuration.
 There are a wide variety of different configurations including V Style, Inline, Flat (or Boxer) and Rotary.

 - V Style: In this setting, the cylinder configuration is next to the crankshaft in a “V” shape.
 These twin-cylinder sets contain 3, 4 or 6 cylinders on each side.
 These expensive and complex configurations work best in family SUVs and pickup trucks where more power and towing capabilities are needed.
 You’ll find the V6, V8 and V12 designations with the V Style.

 - W engines: The W engines are a re-worked – and some say better – version of the V-shape.
 The W engines are even more compact, although very rare since most default to the V.